replit/polygott/README.md

     % make help
     usage:
-      make image       Build Docker image with all languages make image-LANG  Build Docker image with single language LANG make run         Build and run image with all languages make run-LANG    Build and run image with single language LANG make test        Build and test all languages make test-LANG   Build and test single language LANG make deploy      Build and deploy image to Google Cloud Storage (repl.it use) make help        Show this message
+      make image         Build Docker image with all languages make image-LANG    Build Docker image with single language LANG make run           Build and run image with all languages make run-LANG      Build and run image with single language LANG make test          Build and test all languages make test-LANG     Build and test single language LANG make changed-test  Build and test only changed/added languages make deploy        Build and deploy image to Google Cloud Storage (repl.it use) make help          Show this message

 As you can see, there is a facility for testing that languages have been installed and configured correctly.
 This involves running